abhishek-java10/Entropy-Assessment/README.md

 ## How to Use
 1. **Setup Environment**:
    - Ensure Python 3.8+ is installed.
-   - Install spaCy and other dependencies via pip:
+   - Install spaCy and other necessary dependencies via pip:
      ```bash
      pip install spacy
      ```

 2. **Running the Notebook**:
-   - Open the `Custom_NER.ipynb` in a Jupyter environment:
+   - Open `Custom_NER.ipynb` in a Jupyter environment:
      ```bash
      jupyter notebook Custom_NER.ipynb
      ```